NEW JAPAN PRO-WRESTLING

 International tickets on sale NOW for Wrestle Kingdom!

 2021 saw the world still labour under the effects of the COVID-19 pandemic, but as the calendar turned to 2022, there were signs that a corner was turning.
-As NJPW turned that corner into its 50th Anniversary celebrations, the party would begin with one more two night Wrestle Kingdom, and in contrast to the prior year’s truncated card and roster, a full card brought 19 matches across two nights to the Tokyo Dome, including the first appearance from STARDOM on the main card of a Wrestle kingdom, a prelude to this year’s IWGP Women’s Championship match between KAIRI and Tam Nakano.
+As NJPW turned that corner into its 50th Anniversary celebrations, the party would begin with one more two night Wrestle Kingdom, and in contrast to the prior year’s truncated card and roster, a full card brought 19 matches across two nights to the Tokyo Dome.

-The headline story over the two nights though would center around the IWGP World Heavyweight Championship.
+The headline story would center around the IWGP World Heavyweight Championship.
 Months after emerging from January 5 with both IWGP heavyweight and Intercontinental Championships, Kota Ibushi would make good on his proclamation, unifying both titles into the IWGP World Heavyweight Championship.
 Yet the new title would have a rocky road to prominence.

 Though Shingo badly wanted revenge on Ospreay for his Dontaku defeat, and to establish himself as the undisputed IWGP World Heavyweight Champion, it would be Kazuchika Okada on top on January 4.
 A war inside the ring and out, Takagi and Okada battled for 35 minutes and 44 seconds.
 Shingo would get every bit the Rainmaker that had, through nagging injury and his own battle with COVID, been arguably not at the 100% Okada would say he was at.
 Ultimately, Shingo would experience the Rainmaker for the very first time, and with it, experience defeat, handing over the IWGP World Heavyweight gold he’d held since June en route to MVP status that year.